sign-in-canada/sign-in-canada.github.io/architecture/scenarios/auto-collection.md

   re-enter their credentials at all.
-The relying party can override this behaviour by specifying `prompt="login"` (for OpenID Connect) or `forceAuthn="true"` (in SAML) in their authentication request to Sign In Casnada, in which case the Acceptance Platform will specify `forceAuthn="true"` on it's first request to the CSP, but not the second.
+The relying party can override this behaviour by specifying `prompt="login"` (for OpenID Connect) or `forceAuthn="true"` (in SAML) in their authentication request to Sign In Canada, in which case the Acceptance Platform will specify `forceAuthn="true"` on it's first request to the CSP, but not the second.

 ### What if the user at the keyboard changes?
 Is there a risk that the Acceptance Platform could collect the wrong identifier belonging to the wrong person?